LAKES AND RIVERS IN MEGHALAYA

 Located at about a distance of 95 km from Shillong, the capital of Meghalaya, this river body is known for its clear surroundings.
 It is just a mile distant from the international border of Bangladesh.
 The river is symbolic of its transparent water that makes the river bed evidently visible and boating happens to be the best experience in it.

 Situated about 85 kms from Shillong, this river body is quite similar to that of Dawki.
-It’s path too follows the east Jayantia hills that forms part of the international border of Bangladesh, shared with India.
+It’s path too follows the east Jaintia hills that forms part of the international border of Bangladesh, shared with India.
 The water in this river is crystal clear and is known for its cleanliness.
-The months from April till November is considered the ideal time for enjoying the ultimate beauty of this place.
+The months from November till April is considered the ideal time for enjoying the ultimate beauty of this place.

 It is usually in the months of monsoon that water activities such as boating remain prohibited in this area.
 The river remains surrounded by greenery on all sides and is perhaps so healthy and peaceful to be in.
 Thus, there is no reason why one should miss out on a visit to this place.

 The river named Simsang is also known as someshwari river.
 The geographical significance of this particular waterbody is highly interesting to be known.
 The Garo hills are divided into two different parts by the course of this river.
 It is of huge significance in the Indian state of Meghalaya.
 It flows through the Garo hills to the Netrakona District of Bangladesh.
 It thus remains shared between two countries.

 The tributaries of this river lie in several folds which in turn are the sources of different picturesque waterfalls in the state.
 Though, one cannot end up taking my adventurous water activities in this river body, but it is still of greater significance.